Arehardt History, Family Crest & Coats of Arms

 Another 33 words (2 lines of text) are included under the topic Early Arehardt Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Arehardt family to the New World and Oceana
+Migration of the Arehardt family

 Between the mid-17th and mid-20th centuries, German settlers arrived in North America by the thousands.
 Persecution based on religion and poverty were great motivators in this large-scale migration.
 So too was the opportunity for tenant farmers to own their own land.
 Ample land and opportunity awaited the settlers who went to such states as Pennsylvania, Texas, New York, Illinois, and California, as well as Ontario and the prairie provinces of Canada.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Arehardt or a variant listed above: Henrich Ehrhardt, who settled in New York in 1709-1710; Heinrich Ehrhart, who settled in Philadelphia in 1766; Johan Ehrhart settled in Philadelphia in 1749.